platelminto/parse-torrent-title/README.md

 ### Raw info

-The matches in the torrent name are standardised into specific strings, according to scene rules when possible - `'WEBDL'`, `'WEB DL'`, and `'HDRip'` are all converted to `'WEB-DL'`, for example. `'DDP51'` becomes `'Dolby Digital Plus 5.1'`. `['ita', 'eng']` becomes `['Italian', 'English']`.To disable this, and return just what was matched in the torrent, run:
+The matches in the torrent name are standardised into specific strings, according to scene rules where possible - `'WEBDL'`, `'WEB DL'`, and `'HDRip'` are all converted to `'WEB-DL'`, for example. `'DDP51'` becomes `'Dolby Digital Plus 5.1'`. `['ita', 'eng']` becomes `['Italian', 'English']`.To disable this, and return just what was matched in the torrent, run:

 ```py
 import PTN